MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 - Winusbcoinstaller2.dll ((co-installers for Winusb.sys)
 - MyUSBDriver_UMDF_.dll (client driver module)

-If your INF AddReg directive references the UMDF redistributable co-installer (WUDFUpdate_*&lt;version&gt;*.dll ), you must not make a reference to the configuration co-installer (WUDFCoInstaller.dll).
-Referencing both co-installers in the INF will lead to installation errors.
+If your INF AddReg directive references the UMDF redistributable co-installer (WUDFUpdate_*&lt;version&gt;*.dll), you must not make a reference to the configuration co-installer (WUDFCoInstaller.dll).
+Referencing both co-installers in the INF leads to installation errors.

 All UMDF-based USB client drivers require two Microsoft-provided drivers: the reflector and WinUSB.